 It is a very low-maintenance plant that prefers drier conditions and occasional watering.
 It has a long life and grows easily.

 The common English Ivy can be seen crawling up the outer walls of houses.
 This can also be kept as a houseplant.
-The English Ivy with is beautiful leaves can efficiently purify the air, ridding it of extremely harmful carcinogenic substances.
-A known carcinogen is benzene, which is commonly found in paint, dyes and detergents, pressed wood furniture or synthetic fibers.
+The English Ivy with its beautiful leaves can efficiently purify the air, ridding it of extremely harmful carcinogenic substances.
+A known carcinogen is benzene, which is commonly found in paint, dyes, and detergents, pressed wood furniture, or synthetic fibers.

 The plant requires a fair amount of light to survive and could be poisonous to humans and pets.

-The Dragon Tree is another common houseplant which has a beautiful and unique sort-of “tri-shoot” structure that grows out into large, fan-shaped, fringed leaves.
+The Dragon Tree is another common houseplant that has a beautiful and unique sort-of “tri-shoot” structure that grows out into large, fan-shaped, fringed leaves.

 This plant is native to jungles and flourishes in a humid environment.
 However, it doesn’t require a large amount of light and could be easily maintained indoors.